zqhong/RyzenTuner/README.md

 English | [简体中文](README-CN.md)

-A handy tool for adjusting the power limit of Ryzen mobile processors.
+RyzenTuner provides a GUI interface to easily adjust the power limit of Ryzen mobile processors, and also supports adjusting the QoS level and priority of Windows processes, thereby improving battery life and reducing fan noise.

 ![preview-en.jpg](https://s2.loli.net/2022/08/26/Pr1qiykJUOIEspD.jpg)